-NEAC's work in 2013 and 2014 involved meeting with a wide range of stakeholders, including Alzheimers New Zealand, the National Dementia Cooperative, health professionals, lawyers, educators and family carers.
+Between 2013 and 2015, NEAC met with a wide range of stakeholders, including people with early stage dementia, family carers, Alzheimers New Zealand, the National Dementia Cooperative, health professionals, lawyers and educators.
 These meetings explored the ethical issues associated with caring for people with dementia, and the difficulties and concerns experienced by family members providing support.